tanianwn/PD_LineFollower/README.md

 # Line Follower with Adaptive PID Control

 This project implements a **line follower robot** using PID (more like PD) control and IR sensor readings through a multiplexer.
-The code is written in **C++ for Arduino** and dynamically adjusts its parameters based on the line’s position.
+The code is written in **C++ for Arduino** and dynamically adjusts its parameters based on the line’s position (name of the file: line.cpp).

 ---